-The president was diagnosed with cholera morbus, a term that is then used for intestinal ailments or acute gastroenteritis.
+The president was diagnosed with cholera morbus, a term used for intestinal ailments or acute gastroenteritis.

 Prince Albert (1819-1861)

-He died in 1861 for drug medication that he had received.
+He died in 1861 from the drug medication that he had received.

 History tells us that Alberto’s death was so unexpected that historians always suspected that he had been poisoned with arsenic.

-But, obviously, these observations subsequent to the fact did not affect the daily practice of the Allopathy during this period of time which continued using heroic medicines and poor hygiene.
+But these observations after the fact did not affect the daily practice of the Allopathy during this period which continued using heroic medicines and poor hygiene.

-Nor did he prevent patients from being killed by his doctors until the end of the nineteenth century, nor did he prevent more soldiers from the Civil War from dying from illnesses than from battles due to the poor hygienic conditions of army camps and hospitals.
+Nor did he prevent patients from being killed by his doctors until the end of the nineteenth century.
+He stopped more soldiers from the Civil War from dying from illnesses than from battles due to the poor hygienic conditions of army camps and hospitals.

-While these brilliant medical histories are read well in today’s print, the practice of Allopathy during this period of time was more deadly than the serious infectious diseases it was treating.
+While these brilliant medical histories are read well in today’s print, the practice of Allopathy during this period was more deadly than the severe infectious diseases it was treating.

-The practice of allopathy or heroic medicine lasted so long because precisely in spite of the fact that the allopaths drained their blood and poisoned them with highly toxic drugs, many patients recovered from serious infectious diseases such as yellow fever and cholera.
+The practice of Allopathy or heroic medicine lasted so long because precisely even though the allopaths drained their blood and poisoned them with highly toxic drugs, many patients recovered from severe infectious diseases such as yellow fever and cholera.